EmmanSquared/Automated-Data-Extraction-Pipeline/README.md

 ## Script's Preliminary Requirements

+Installed Applications:

+1. Browser (either Chrome or Firefox)
+1. Ollama (with an account)

 Conditions to be Satisfied:

 1. A Facebook account must be logged in.
-1. The Ollama application must be opened in a separate window.
+1. The Ollama application must be opened as a separate window.
 1. Return to the browser within 8 seconds after running the script.

-Installed Applications:

-1. Browser (either Chrome or Firefox)
-1. Ollama (with an account)

 ## Code Process
 1. The script initially checks if a browser and the Ollama application are currently opened as required.